timrogers/inpost/README.md

 # InPost

 This JavaScript package allows you to interact with [InPost parcel lockers](https://inpost.eu) in the [UK](https://inpost.co.uk) using InPost's undocumented APIs.

 With this driver, you can:

 * Find InPost locations near to a given UK postcode
+* Find InPost locations near to a set of latitude and longitude coordinates
-* Fetch a location by its ID (returned when you search by postcode)
+* Fetch a location by its ID (returned when you search by postcode or coordinates)
 * Discover how many lockers, if any, are available at any given location

 ## Installation